 It is best to lift the plants from the ground to avoid the pests or use a mild spray to eliminate them.

-It is also used for summer bedding schemes, the forefront of a bordered carpet, rockery specimen, and as edging plants.
+Once you learn how to grow and care for the Diascia flower, you will be planting them in summer bedding schemes, in the forefront of a bordered carpet, rockery specimen, and as edging plants.